Iancam/topoJoy/readme.md

 ### Arguments

-- inputGeoJSONFile: A geoJSON feature file.
+- inputGeoJSONFile: Path to a geoJSON feature file.
 You can use [geoJson](https://geojson.io) to produce valid input, though any well formed geoJson features file should work.
 See the example.
 - output: The prefix name of the files that will be generated.
 - zoomLevel: the [zoom level](https://docs.mapbox.com/help/glossary/zoom-level/) at which the map will be rendered.